ShayanAsadpoor/Data-Mining/README.md

 - **Clustering:** Tools for grouping similar data points together based on patterns and similarities.
 - **Basic Data Mining Concepts:** Clear explanations of key concepts, terminology, and methodologies.

-Explore our collection of notebooks, code examples, and tutorials to enhance your data mining skills and gain valuable insights from your data.
-Whether you're working on machine learning projects, data analysis, or research, this repository is a valuable resource to help you achieve your data mining goals.

 Feel free to fork, contribute, and adapt the code to suit your needs.
 Happy data mining!